JToton/ReadMeCraft/README.md

 ![Screenshot](a)

 ## License
-This project is licensed under the Apache 2.0 license.
+This project is licensed under the BSD 3-Clause license.

 ## Contributing
 a